kjleitz/cadu/README.md

 Use the API search box again to search "google+", then select "Google+ API".
 Click the "Enable" button.
 Once it has been enabled, hit the left arrow link next to "Contacts API" to go back.

 Click the "Credentials" link in the left sidebar.
-Click the "OAuth consent screen" tab link and fill in the product name with "Cadu" or whatever you choose, the homepage URL with `http://localhost:3000`, and then hit save.
+Click the "OAuth consent screen" tab link and fill in the product name with "Cadu" or whatever you choose, fill in the homepage URL with `http://localhost:3000`, and then hit save.

 Now, click "Create credentials" and select "OAuth client ID".
 Fill in the "Authorized redirect URIs" input box with `http://localhost:3000/auth/google_oauth2/callback` and hit save.